koyamanX/os-1/README.md

-# A toy UNIX like Operating System OS-1
+# OS-1: A toy UNIX like Operating System Version 1.

 # Overview
 OS-1 is a toy UNIX like operating system version 1.